cguardia/ZODB-Documentation/book/transactions.rst

 -----------------------------

-The transaction machinery uses a two phase commit protocol for coordinating all paticipating data managers in a transaction.
+The transaction machinery uses a two phase commit protocol for coordinating all participating data managers in a transaction.
 The two phases work like follows:

  1. The commit process is started.
  2. Each associated data manager prepares the changes to be persistent.